Ada-C8/hotel/design-activity.md

 Which implementation better adheres to the single responsibility principle?

 Bonus question once you've read Metz ch.
-3: Which implementation is more loosely coupled?
+3: Which implementation is more loosely coupled?_

+Identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+My Reservation class should only be responsible for a single reservation.
+Instead of Reservation creating AND storing every instance, I should have a Hotel class to store all reservations in.
+That would make it much easier to create a Blocks class, which I was unable to do when the project was originally assigned.